 The Clouded Yellow is an excellent Hitchcock-style 'man-on-the-run' thriller starring Trevor Howard and Jean Simmons, with Geoffrey Keen, Maxwell Reed, Sonia Dresdel (?), Barry Jones, Kenneth More and Andre Morrell amongst the supporting cast.
 It was directed by Ralph Thomas before he went on to make the Doctor in the House etc films, and was produced by Betty Box, one of the key players in 1950s British films.
 Box was married to Peter Rogers, who directed the Carry On films, which of course were all produced by Gerald Thomas, who was the brother of Ralph.
 Cosy world wasn't it?
-The script (as original one as far as I can make out) was by Eric Ambler, who had also written the excellent The October Man, starring John Mills four years earlier.
+The script (as original one as far as I can make out, from a story by Janet Green) was by Eric Ambler, who had also written the excellent The October Man, starring John Mills four years earlier.

 Whilst putting this page together I found this rather attractive series of promotional posters for the film: